New York's 97th State Assembly district

 New York's 97th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Aron Wieder since 2025, succeeding John McGowan.

 Geography

 2020s

-District 97 is located in southern Rockland County, comprising portions of Ramapo and Orangetown.
-It includes the towns of Pearl River and most of Spring Valley, including the hamlet of Hillcrest and the villages of New Hempstead and New Square.
+District 97 is located in southern Rockland County, comprising all of the Town of Orangetown and a portion of the Town of Ramapo.
+It includes the village of New Square and portions of the village of Spring Valley, as well as the hamlet of Pearl River and a portion of the hamlet of Hillcrest.

 The district is entirely within New York's 17th congressional district, as well as the 38th district of the New York State Senate.

 2010s

 District 97 is located in southern Rockland County, comprising portions of Ramapo and Orangetown.
 It includes the towns of Suffern, Pearl River and portions of Spring Valley, Hillcrest, and New Square.